 Seventh Judicial District - District Court Judge

-The Seventh Judicial District Commission on Judicial Performance, by a unanimous vote (with one member absent and one vacancy), recommends Judge Mary E. Deganhart BE RETAINED.
+The Seventh Judicial District Commission on Judicial Performance by unanimous vote recommends Judge Jeff B. Herron BE RETAINED.

 Judge Herron received an undergraduate degree, in 1980, from Sam Houston University.
 He graduated from the University of Oklahoma School of Law in 1983.
 He occasionally speaks to local organizations about the legal system.
 He spent a number years as a public defender followed by several years in private practice.

 Judge Herron was appointed District Court Judge in February 2007.
 His workload consists of 15% civil, 15% domestic relations, 17% juvenile, 3% probate, and 50% criminal.

 Judge Herron was strong in the areas of judicial temperament, treating all participants in the legal system with respect and dignity.
 Although Judge Herron belongs to no professional associations he is actively involved in the Juvenile Planning Board.